-To create really superb skin and haircare products, you need high quality ingredients.
+You need high-quality ingredients to create superb skin and hair care products.
 But before you start ordering your raw materials, you need to make a few decisions.

-The next step is to take your concept idea to a qualified cosmetic chemist.
-He/she will use the latest research to develop or improve on your concept, keep you up-to-date with industry trends, innovations and breakthroughs, and provide you with advice on cutting-edge ingredients.
+The next step is to take your concept to a qualified cosmetic chemist.
+They will use the latest research to develop or improve your idea, keep you up-to-date with industry trends, innovations and breakthroughs, and advise you on cutting-edge ingredients.
 Only then can you start purchasing your raw materials.

-Start by doing a background check on suppliers to ensure you only select ingredients from trusted companies who can ensure consistency and quality of their products.
+Start by doing a background check on suppliers to ensure you only select ingredients from trusted companies that can provide the consistency and quality of their products.

 Once you have taken delivery of the ingredients, the cosmetic chemist can start developing and testing your formulas.
-By using cutting-edge ingredients, such as peptides, botanicals and vitamins, the chemist can transform your concept idea into something unique for your brand.
+Using cutting-edge ingredients, such as peptides, botanicals and vitamins, the chemist can transform your concept into something unique for your brand.

-Setting up a facility to manufacture your products can be a costly exercise, so investigate alternatives, such as a private label skin care manufacturer.
+Setting up a facility to manufacture your products can be costly, so investigate alternatives, such as a private-label skin care manufacturer.
 Look for companies that have a team of qualified chemists, technical support staff, and a factory equipped with sophisticated equipment to manufacture your products.
 Skincare, haircare, baby care, and many more are available at Trulux's shop.

-In fact, if you don’t have the expertise to develop your products, the private label skincare manufacturer can usually provide services from inception to production and beyond.
+If you need more expertise to develop your products, the private-label skincare manufacturer can usually provide services from inception to production.

-To ensure first class manufacturing, you need documentation for every batch and production methods to guarantee strict quality control and assurance guidelines are met.
+To ensure first-class manufacturing, you need documentation for every batch and production method to guarantee strict quality control and assurance guidelines are met.

 Top tip: to attract customers to your product, package it in something that stands out from your competitors!

 Will you be using elegant glass, lightweight plastic, or tubes?
 What type of closures will they need (screw top, pump pack).
-Perhaps your formula calls for an airless pouch container, or a container that won’t mix unstable ingredients with the other ingredients until it’s pumped onto the hand.
+Perhaps your formula calls for an airless pouch container or a container that won't mix unstable ingredients with the other ingredients until it's pumped into the hand.

 The pouch prevents air from penetrating your formula, helping protect sensitive ingredients from deteriorating.
 Think retinol and vitamin C.

-Every bottle is equipped with a tamper-resistant Eco-lock top that snaps on after filling to prevent it from being removed, protecting your product from contamination.
+Every bottle has a tamper-resistant Eco-lock top that snaps on after filling to prevent it from being removed, protecting your product from contamination.

-The innovative Lumson design can be used for low and high density formulas.
-Plus, the bottle functions in any position, even upside down, and is made from recyclable, bright, thick plastic.
-This makes it is easy to transport and stock.
+The innovative Lumson design can be used for low and high-density formulas.
+Plus, the bottle functions in any position, even upside down, and is made from recyclable, bright, thick plastic, which makes it easy to transport and stock.

 Another bonus of the airless pouch containers is that less than 5% formula is left in the bottle after total dispensing.
 This ensures customers get what they pay for.

-Finally, when you have your packaging sorted, you may want to hire a graphic designer to create a fabulous label.
+Finally, when your packaging is sorted, hire a graphic designer to create a fabulous label.
 Private label manufacturers will often offer this service, too.

 Image courtesy of Lumson